chwrryroll/beepboop/README.md

 # 🍰 | Advent of What?
 [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+# 💞 | Leaderboard
+Feeling competetive??
+What about joining to a leaderboard, here it is `5592766-cbb1827d`!
+I don't think there will be too much people but i hope you'll enjoy! (๑ > ᴗ < ๑)